-The CBF should summarize Anderu's story as follows.
+The FFSF should summarize Anderu's story as follows.

-Anderu (Loan) Pot (Loan) Neighbor (Lender/VSLA To Anderu the pot she borrowed from the neighbor is the Loan principal The food she returned the pot with is the interest i.e. a sign of appreciation for the help given to her When Anderu borrowed the pot and used, its value was affected (in this case inflation on money borrowed from the Association) so it was good that she returned the pot with an interest to cater for the depreciation To the neighbor who in this case is the VSLA the pot represents accumulated savings Anderu's borrowing the pot is like a member in a VSLA borrowing Loan principal Anderu's returning the clean pot with food is represent of the Loan principal plus interest
+Anderu (Loan) Pot (Loan) Neighbor (Lender/VSLA To Anderu the pot she borrowed from The arrow below indicates To the neighbor who in this the neighbor is the Loan principal that Anderu benefited case is the VSLA the pot represents accumulated The food she returned the pot with is from the pot (as the the interest i.e. a sign of appreciation loan) to accomplish her savings for the help given to her plan and the Association Anderu's borrowing the When Anderu borrowed the pot and benefited from the pot by pot is like a member in a VSLA used, its value was affected (in this case earning interest i.e. food borrowing Loan principal inflation on money borrowed from the she brought with the pot Anderu's returning the Association) so it was good that she clean pot with food is returned the pot with represent of the Loan an interest to cater for the depreciation principal plus interest

-Relating to Anderu's story, the CBF will conclude by giving the following reasons for charging interest:
+Relating to Anderu's story, the FFSF will conclude by giving the following reasons for charging interest: